 Jump to:

-Mexican chimichurri with cilantro and parsley has a tangy, herbaceous flavor with a hint of spice.
-It’s my favorite thing to add to grilled or smoked meats such as Smoked Flank Steak, along with my Red Chimichurri (chimichurri rojo).
-However, it’s so versatile, it can be added to sandwiches, pizza and even used as a salad dressing.
+Mexican chimichurri sauce with cilantro and parsley has a tangy, herbaceous flavor with a hint of spice.
+It’s my favorite thing to add to grilled or smoked meats such as Smoked Flank Steak.
+Like my Red Chimichurri (chimichurri rojo), it’s so versatile it can be added to sandwiches, pizza and even used as a marinade or salad dressing.
 This is a low-carb keto-friendly and low-FODMAP sauce you'll want to just eat with a spoon.
-Also, I include a simple variation to make this an AIP sauce.
+I also include a simple variation to make this an AIP sauce.

 What is Mexican chimichurri?